 Individual workers continue to engage in alienating labor although their labor has produced enough wealth to sustain them without ongoing toil.
 The problem is that the capitalist system is structured in such a way that all of the wealth goes to the minority who own or control the means of production.
 Although wealth is socially produced, its ownership and use is restricted to a few individuals.
 Hence the concept of scarcity has become obsolete and is used in an ideological sense to control the worker.
-The inhibitions and forms of repression that the worker must impose on himself so that he may direct his libidinal energy toward work goes beyond producing the goods that he or she needs for survival and instead produces extreme wealth for the capitalist.
-It is here where Marcuse, relying on his distinction between basic and surplus repression goes beyond Freud.
-Regarding Freud's metapsychology Marcuse says:
+The inhibitions and forms of repression that the worker must impose on himself so that he may direct his libidinal energy toward work goes beyond producing the goods that he needs for survival and instead produces extreme wealth for the capitalist.
+It is here where Marcuse, relying on his distinction between basic and surplus repression, goes beyond Freud.
+Regarding Freud’s metapsychology Marcuse says:

 For his metapsychology, it is not decisive whether the inhibitions are imposed by scarcity or by the hierarchical distribution of scarcity, by the struggle for existence or by the interest in domination.
 (Marcuse 1955: 134)

-Marcuse's point is that in advanced industrial societies there is no longer a problem with acquiring the resources need for existence or even the optimum life for members of those societies.
+Marcuse’s point is that in advanced industrial societies there is no longer a problem with acquiring the resources needed for existence or even the optimum life for members of those societies.
 The problem is with the fair and just distribution of resources.
 The very existence of the concept of scarcity in this age functions ideologically and supports the domination of the worker by the capitalist.

-While the first half of Eros and Civilization does not sound any more optimistic than the conclusion of Freud's Civilization and its Discontents, it does move from diagnosis to prognosis or from critique to hope.
-At the diagnostic level Marcuse examines the form of social pathology that permeates advanced industrial societies.
+While the first half of Eros and Civilization does not sound any more optimistic than the conclusion of Freud’s Civilization and its Discontents, it does move from diagnosis to prognosis or from critique to hope.
+At the diagnostic level, Marcuse examines the form of social pathology that permeates advanced industrial societies.
 The conclusion is that capitalism demands a level of surplus repression that supports the development of the death instinct and social domination.
 However, repression is never complete.
 Even Freud was aware of the incompleteness of repression in a 1915 essay simply entitled “Repression”.
 Both Freud and Marcuse recognize that repressed instincts never go away, but continue to assert themselves in one way or another.
 The erotic drive, which is the builder of culture, continues to assert itself in its conflict with the death instinct.
 According to Marcuse, the erotic drive for happiness and pleasure lives on in fantasies, art, and utopian visions.

-In an Epilogue to Eros and Civilization entitled “Critique of Neo-Freudian Revisionism” Marcuse accuses several prominent psychoanalysts of revising Freud's work in such a way that it is purged of its critical implications.
+In an Epilogue to Eros and Civilization entitled “Critique of Neo-Freudian Revisionism”, Marcuse accuses several prominent psychoanalysts of revising Freud’s work in such a way that it is purged of its critical implications.
 These revisionists use psychoanalysis to develop a conformist psychology rather than a critical one.
-This led to an open debate between Marcuse and a former member of the Institute Erich Fromm.
-The debate took place in the mid 1950s in journal Dissent.
-Marcuse believed that Fromm and others had rejected some of Freud's key insights such as his libidinal theory, the death instinct, the Oedipus complex, the primal horde of patricides, etc.
+This led to an open debate between Marcuse and a former member of the Institute, Erich Fromm.
+The debate took place in the mid 1950s in the journal Dissent.
+Marcuse believed that Fromm and others had rejected some of Freud’s key insights such as his libidinal theory, the death instinct, the Oedipus complex, the primal horde of patricides, etc.

 The essential problem for Marcuse, was that as the years went by, Fromm moved further and further away from the instinctual basis of human personality.
 He had instead embraced “positive thinking which leaves the negative where it is—predominant over human existence” (Friedman 2013: 195).

-Fromm's approach differed from Marcuse's insofar as he was more concerned with the role that society played in shaping one's character.
+Fromm’s approach differed from Marcuse’s insofar as he was more concerned with the role that society played in shaping one’s character.
 This different approach does not mean that Fromm has become less critical.
 Fromm is perhaps correct in his claim that Marcuse misread him.
-Given Fromm's continued commitment to Marxism it is not likely that he would reduce psychoanalysis to a conformist psychology.
-What appears to be positive thinking in Fromm's work is really not far from what Marcuse was after himself in Eros and Civilization.
-That is, Fromm, in a way that differed from Marcuse, was attempting to rescue Eros the builder of culture from the oppressive forces of capitalism.
+Given Fromm’s continued commitment to Marxism, it is not likely that he would reduce psychoanalysis to a conformist psychology.
+What appears to be positive thinking in Fromm’s work is really not far from what Marcuse was after himself in Eros and Civilization.
+That is, Fromm, in a way that differed from Marcuse, was attempting to rescue Eros, the builder of culture from the oppressive forces of capitalism.
 The Fromm/Marcuse debate represents an unfortunate moment in the history of critical theory where two major thinkers spoke right past each other.